laxmikant-ainapure/upcxx/INSTALL.md

   script will build its own version of GASNet-EX.
 This can be a path to a tarball, URL to a tarball, or path to a full source tree.
 If provided, this must correspond to a recent and compatible version of GASNet-EX (NOT GASNet-1).
-  Defaults to a URL to a publicly available GASNet-EX tarball.
+  Defaults to an embedded copy of GASNet-EX, or the GASNet-EX download URL.
 * `GASNET_CONFIGURE_ARGS`: List of additional command line arguments passed to GASNet's configure phase.
 * `UPCXX_PYTHON`: Python2 interpreter to use.